pulchre/wingman/backend/redis/README.md

 processing.
 Moreover, we use a new staging ID because if multiple mangers are watching a queue, we don't want it to be picked up more than once.

-The `BLMOVE` command is also block.
+The `BLMOVE` command also blocks.
 We have a context that, if cancelled, will unblock the client.
 A timeout can also be set to occasionally unblock.